jasontaylordev/CleanArchitecture/README.md

 ### WebUI

-This layer is a single page application based on Angular 10 and ASP.NET Core 5.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

+### BlazorClient

+This is the Blazor WASM client.
+The app is served by WebUI and communicates with the WebUI API.

 ## Support

-If you are having problems, please let us know by [raising a new issue](https://github.com/jasontaylordev/CleanArchitecture/issues/new/choose).
+If you are having problems, please let us know by [raising a new issue](https://github.com/JohnMidity/CleanArchitecture/issues/new/choose).

 ## License